danielpotter97/pottersite-ops-stuff/README.md

 Applications

-Docker
+Docker - for application runtime

-Jenkins
+Jenkins - for automation

-Ansible
+Ansible - for

-Portainer
+Portainer - for container mangament

-Jellyfin
+Jellyfin - for home media